ttiny/deploy/examples/tutorial/README.md

 Once we have built the image we can push it to some registry.
 We will use the public Docker Hub for this purpose.
-If you are running Docker on OSX or Windows, start this from the Docker terminal, or modify your deploy shortcut script so it will set some Docker environment variables.
+If you are running Docker on OSX or Windows, start the commands bellow from the Docker terminal, or modify your deploy shortcut script so it will set some Docker environment variables.

-1. Register for free account on Docker Hub.
+1. Register for a free account on Docker Hub.

    ![Register Docker Hub](https://raw.github.com/Perennials/deploy/master/examples/tutorial/screenshots/push-1.png)